How much does insurance go up with one point?

 What was your starting rate before the accident?
 What was the violation?
 How old are/were you when the violation took place?
 What discounts were you receiving for being a good driver?
 Do you have ticket forgiveness or accident forgiveness?
 These are all factors that come into play when insurers charge money for points.

 How are car insurance rates determined?
-Some variables play a part in calculating your coverage rate, so that the answer can be complicated.
+Some variables play a part in calculating your coverage rate so the answer can be complicated.
 After all, it wouldn’t be fair to charge one driver the same amount as another for two completely different violations.

 Someone with a history of points will likely be hit a lot harder than a first-time offender.
 Granted, if it’s your first time, there’s a good chance you can erase that point via a driving school class.
 It’s worth the agony, even if it is tedious.